camdecoster/camdecoster.github.io/src/content/blog/convert-javascript-object-to-string.md

 ```
 ````

-Finally, let's use `concat-md` to put the styles info and list together.
-Create a `concat-md` execution script (assuming that 'styles.md' exists in the root directory):
+Finally, let's use `concat-md{:js}` to put the styles info and list together.
+Create a `concat-md{:js}` execution script (assuming that 'styles.md' exists in the root directory):

 ```javascript
 // concatMdFiles.js